alwentiu/covidsafescan/README.md

 ## Limitation

-This scanner can detect Android version of COVIDSafe either in the foreground or in the background.
+This scanner can detect the Android version of COVIDSafe either in the foreground or in the background.
 But for the iOS version, it works reliably only when the app is running in the foreground.

 It has been tested for COVIDSafe Android up to v1.0.18, and COVIDSafe iOS up to v1.4.